Required

 Baltimore

 Baltimore is a haven for gun crimes with a total of 9,664 violent crimes per year, including 3,707 robbery crimes, 5,561 aggravated assault crimes, 238 murders and 158 forcible rape crimes per year.
 Along with over 29,000 annual property crimes, this adds up to a staggering overall crime rate of 6,079 crimes per 100,000 people per year.
-If you’ve been accused of a gun crime in Baltimore, it’s strongly advisable to seek the legal assistance of one of our Baltimore criminal attorneys.
+If you’ve been accused of a gun crime in Baltimore, it’s strongly advisable to seek the legal assistance of one of our attorneys.

 Bethesda